asandeep/airflow-ecr-plugin/README.md

 )
 ```

-If you are using Poetry, plugin can be loaded by adding it under `[tool.poetry.plugin."airflow.plugins"] section. i.e.
+If you are using Poetry, plugin can be loaded by adding it under `[tool.poetry.plugin."airflow.plugins"]` section as below:

 ```toml
 [tool.poetry.plugins."airflow.plugins"]